It is not true that people stop pursuing dreams because they grow old, they grow old because they stop pursuing dreams.

 Using Ayurveda to Understand Menopause

-Ayurveda, a millennial and wise Indian health system can help us understand our mind-body tendencies (constitution).
+Ayurveda, an ancient and wise Indian health system can help us understand our mind-body tendencies (constitution).
 Once we understand our individual physical and emotional predispositions, we will be able to follow some basic universal rules that can bring great ease, understanding, and meaning in this particular period of life.

 13 Ayurveda Remedies for Menopause Symptoms